Highlights

 Book your sustainable Manaslu Circuit Trek 2025/2026 with Himalayan Ecological Trekking for an unforgettable adventure that respects nature and supports local communities.

-The 2024 trekking season concluded with remarkable success for Himalayan Ecological Trekking.
-We proudly guided over 200 trekkers through the spectacular Manaslu Circuit Trek during the peak seasons of March to June and September to October, establishing ourselves as a leading operator in the region.
+2024 was another very successful season for Himalayan Ecological Trekking, with over 200 trekkers completing the stunning Manaslu Circuit Trek in the prime trekking seasons of March to June and September to October, and we are the leading operator for the Manaslu Circuit Trek.

 2024 Climate Observations for 2025 Planning